Information economics: Game theory

 Information economics is formally related to game theory as two different types of games that may apply, including games with perfect information, complete information, and incomplete information.
 Experimental and game-theory methods have been developed to model and test theories of information economics, including potential public-policy applications such as mechanism design to elicit information-sharing and otherwise welfare-enhancing behavior.

 An example of game theory in practice would be if two potential employees are going for the same promotion at work and are conversing with their employer about the job.
-However, one employee may have more information about what the role would entail then the other.
+However, one employee may have more information about what the role would entail than the other.
 Whilst the less informed employee may be willing to accept a lower pay rise for the new job, the other may have more knowledge on what the role's hours and commitment would take and would expect a higher pay.
 This is a clear use of incomplete information to give one person the advantage in a given scenario.
 If they talk about the promotion with each other in a process called colluding there may be the expectation that both will have equally informed knowledge about the job.
 However the employee with more information may mis-inform the other one about the value of the job for the work that is involved and make the promotion appear less appealing and hence not worth it.
 This brings into action the incentives behind information economics and highlights non-cooperative games.